Small Grants Program

 Desert Ag Small Grants Program

-The YCEDA Small Grants Program, one of several ways we support research and technology development and implementation, provides rapid funding for short-term projects addressing desert agriculture industry.
+The Desert Ag Small Grants Program, one of several ways YCEDA supports research and technology development and implementation, provides rapid funding for short-term projects addressing the desert agriculture industry.

 YCEDA is a public-private partnership between the University of Arizona and the desert agriculture industry with a mission to solve the pressing problems of desert agriculture crop production.
 Our organizational structure provides us with unique agility to rapidly respond to urgent research priorities of the industry.
 Our goal is to move projects forward and provide usable results to the desert agriculture industry.
 We do this by identifying industry-relevant research priorities, identifying appropriate funding sources to address those priorities, developing collaborative relationships to address high-priority issues, assisting in research proposal development, providing close oversight and support for grant-funded projects, and providing exposure and utilization of research results.